 Finance:

-Finance:Finance reports were read by Trustee Hooker with no additions.
-Trustee made a motion to approve the monthly bills with no additions.
-Trustee Harris seconded the motion, and the motion was carried with all ayes on a roll call vote.
+Approval of Monthly Bills: Trustee Hooker was not present.
+Reports were read by President Arrasmith.
+There were no additions to the bills.
+Trustee Bickers made a motion to approve the monthly bills with no additions.
+Trustee Schluter seconded the motion, and the motion was carried by all ayes on a roll call vote.

 Streets and Alleys: